instrumentisto/rust-incubator/3_ecosystem/README.md

 __Estimated time__: 2 days

-These steps describe common crates and tools in [Rust] ecosystem required for web backend development.
+These steps describe common crates and tools in [Rust] ecosystem required for application and library development.

-Before completing this step you should complete all its sub-steps.
+> ❗️Before completing this step you should complete all its sub-steps.

 After doing them you should be able to answer the following questions:
 - What testing capabilities does [Rust] offer and when should I use them?
 Why should I follow [BDD] style?
 - What are macros?
 How do they differ?
 What benefits does their usage give?
 When should I write one?
 - How to work with date and time in [Rust]?
 How should I store time?
 How should I return it to other applications?